juliawilkins/sound-effects-retrieval-from-video/README.md

 - Using a tracker can help you analyze the traffic and see where users came from. [statcounter](https://statcounter.com) is a free, easy to use tracker that takes under 5 minutes to set up.
 - This project page can also be made into a github pages website.
 - Replace the favicon to one of your choosing (the default one is of the Hebrew University).
 - Suggestions, improvements and comments are welcome, simply open an issue or contact me.
-You can find my contact information at [https://pages.cs.huji.ac.il/eliahu-horwitz/](https://pages.cs.huji.ac.il/eliahu-horwitz/)
+You can find my contact information at [https://pages.cs.huji.ac.il/eliahu-horwitz/](https://pages.cs.huji.ac.il/eliahu-horwitz/) -->

 ## Acknowledgments
+Website template adapted from [here](https://github.com/eliahuhorwitz/Academic-project-page-template).
 Parts of this project page were adopted from the [Nerfies](https://nerfies.github.io/) page.

 ## Website License
 <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-sa/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>.